mzk84/mzk84/README.md

 ## Hi there 👋

 I have decades of professional experience in C++.
-When I catch some time, I like to play with Go.
+When I catch some time, I play with TypeScript.
-Also, I am trying to make something for Android and iOS using Dart and Flutter.
+Also, I am trying to make something for Android and iOS using React Native.

 <!--
 **mzk84/mzk84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.